 - The segregated cost method calculates the individual cost of various building components, such as the cost to build a new roof, the cost of new HVAC systems, and so forth.

 - The unit-in-place method takes the segregated cost method to the next level by breaking down building components even further.
 For instance, it would analyze a roof not as a whole structure, but rather in terms of the individual pieces of the roof like joists and decking plates.

 - The quantity survey method is generally considered the most accurate form of determining cost, but it’s also the most time-intensive method.
 The quantity survey method includes a detailed estimate for each building component and material down to the exact quantity needed to replicate the structure, and then adjusts for labor and other overhead accordingly.

 Accumulated depreciation can be calculated using the straight-line method, which in commercial real estate, depreciates an asset equally over a 39-year period (per IRS guidelines).

-An alternative way to calculate accumulated depreciation is by doing a cost-segregation study, which looks at the lifespan of individual building components – again, like the roof or HVAC system – which allows depreciation to be front-loaded instead of equally over time.
+An alternative way to calculate accumulated depreciation is by doing a cost-segregation study, which looks at the lifespan of individual building components, allowing depreciation to be front-loaded instead of equally over time.